-For the purposes of this policy, accompanying includes but is not limited to engaging with student participants, living in program housing, eating meals with the program, traveling on program transportation, participating in program arranged activities, etc. If an individual’s independent travel coincides with locations of a program, but does not include interacting with the student participants, then they are not considered accompanying, and are not required to seek approval for an official status on the program as outlined on pages 9-10 in the GT Faculty-led Study Abroad Program Manual.
+For the purposes of this policy, accompanying guest includes but is not limited to engaging with student participants, living in program housing, eating meals with the program, traveling on program transportation, participating in program arranged activities, etc. If an individual’s independent travel coincides with locations of a program, but does not include interacting with the student participants, then they are not considered accompanying, and are not required to seek approval for an official status on the program as outlined on pages 9-10 in the GT Faculty-led Study Abroad Program Manual.

 Non-employees, such as family members of faculty and staff, may accompany an employee who works on a faculty-led study abroad program if the following conditions are met: